Each part of a Deep Security deployment has its own system requirements.

 Requirements vary by version.
 For older versions of

 If you plan to operate Deep Security in FIPS mode, see FIPS 140-2 support for additional requirements.

-For a list of agents versions that are compatible with this version of Deep Security Manager, see Deep Security Agent platforms .
+For a list of agent versions that are compatible with this version of the manager, see Deep Security Agent platforms.

 |Minimum memory (RAM)||

 Minimum RAM requirements depend on the number of agents that are being managed.
 See Deep Security Manager sizing.

 On Linux, reserved system memory is separate from process memory.
 Therefore, although the installer's estimate might be similar, it will detect less RAM than the computer actually has.
 To verify the computer's actual total RAM, log in with a superuser account and enter:

 |Minimum disk space||1.5 GB (200 GB recommended)|

 Disk space required varies by the size of the deployment, data retention, and frequency of logging.
 See Sizing.